nvngroup/pitu/DOCUMENTATION-en.md

 ## Group Management

-Baileys offers a complete API for managing WhatsApp groups, allowing you to create, edit, fetch information, manage participants, and control advanced group settings.
+Pitu offers a complete API for managing WhatsApp groups, allowing you to create, edit, fetch information, manage participants, and control advanced group settings.
 All operations are asynchronous and follow the socket's event and method pattern.

 ### Main Methods